 Before the coronavirus pandemic, the way we worked was already changing rapidly, with businesses becoming more agile and mobile.
-Still, protecting data has been one of the great challenges faced by businesses, and remote working has exacerbated this challenge further.
+Still, protecting data has been one of the greatest challenges faced by businesses, and the particular security risks of remote work have exacerbated this challenge further.

 Many companies, especially start-ups and tech-focused enterprises, have made significant strides in the areas of enterprise mobility and remote work in recent years.
 However, most industries, especially those considered “traditional” (banking, finance, education, manufacturing) have largely resisted the transition towards mobility and remote working, finding themselves flustered at a time when calm is most needed.

-In many cases, employees have simply lifted and shifted their laptops to a home office, and the security risks of remote work of a company’s data and information went from being protected in one secure place, to being dramatically dispersed.
-The responsibility for ensuring the safety of an organisation’s data is now transferred to each individual employee working from home.
+In many cases, employees have simply lifted and shifted their laptops to a home office and the unique security risks of remote work are largely uncontrolled.
+In fact, the responsibility for ensuring the safety of an organisation’s data is now transferred to each individual employee working from home.
 This weakens the data security proposition significantly.
 Hackers know that a single weak link in the security chain can do untold damage.

-This post examines the main security risks of remote work, facing organisations with remote teams, and will explore the cybersecurity best practices that will set them up for success.
+This post examines the main security risks of remote work faced by organisations in the new era of work.
+We will also explore the cybersecurity best practices that help mitigate them and set businesses up for information security success.

 Securing the foundations